 Find sites you’ve already subscribed

-Each browser keeps a listing of those sites a user visits and subscribed to.
-In this tutorial, I’ll focus on chrome push notifications.
+Each browser keeps a listing of those sites a user visits and subscribes to.
+In this tutorial, I’ll focus on Chrome push notifications.
 To view the listing, follow these steps:-

 - At the top right, click on the 3 vertical dots and then settings.